 Graduate Counseling Program

 Welcome to the Professional Counseling graduate program of Harding University.
-Here is an overview about this growing and exciting program.
 We are a CACREP accredited program!
-CACREP is the gold standard for counseling accreditation nationally, and it allows our students to easily license in other states as well as work with military clients.
-We offer this program on our Rogers, AR, Searcy, AR and Memphis, TN campuses; therefore, you have a choice on your location while in graduate school.
-Some courses are also offered on the North Little Rock site as well.
-We have a 48-hour Masters of Science in Professional School Counseling (M.S.) degree.
+CACREP is the gold standard for counseling accreditation nationally.
+We offer this program on our Northwest AR, Searcy, AR and Memphis, TN campuses; therefore, you have a choice on your location.
+Some courses are also offered on the North Little Rock site.
+We have a 48-hour Master of Science (M.S.) in Professional School Counseling degree.
 This degree would enable you to work as a k-12 school counselor.
-We also have a 68-hour MS/EdS Clinical Mental Health Counseling degree.
-Some of the electives in our clinical mental health program include: play therapy, equine therapy, experiential therapy and childhood traumatic grief.
-Some of the career opportunities for clinical mental health therapists (LAC/LPC) are adult counseling, premarital counseling, couples counseling, career counseling, family counseling, group counseling, conflict resolution, self-injurious behaviors counseling (such as eating and cutting disorders), problems in childhood, and psychotherapy.
-A student can apply as an MS/EdS candidate and complete dual licensure coursework to satisfy both school counseling and clinical mental health licensure.
-During the program, you will have the opportunity to work with students in other healthcare fields through several interprofessional experiences and you will get a minimum of 800 hours of hands on experience with clients under the supervision of our faculty as well as a site supervisor in the field.
+We also have a 68-hour M.S./Ed.S.
+Clinical Mental Health Counseling degree.
+Some of the career opportunities for clinical mental health therapists (LAC/LPC) are adult counseling, premarital counseling, couples counseling, career counseling, family counseling, group counseling, play therapy, and psychotherapy.
+A student can apply as an M.S./Ed.S. candidate and complete dual licensure coursework to satisfy both school counseling and clinical mental health licensure.
+During the program, you will get a minimum of 800 hours of hands on experience with clients under the supervision of faculty as well as a site supervisor in the field.

 We believe all people, if given the opportunity, can learn!
 We have a responsibility to educate students from all backgrounds, and, here at Harding, we are particularly proud of the our graduates and the lives that they impact every single day.
 Our graduate programs are known for graduating leaders who are successful administrators, counselors and human service professionals who have their sights on providing excellent care.